 But accidents happen, and expensive gadgets can get lost or stolen, so check your policy covers things such as smartphones, cameras or tablets.

-If the value of your tech adds up to more than the personal belongings cover in your travel insurance, you can add on gadget cover.
+If the value of your tech adds up to more than the valuables limit under your personal belongings cover in your travel insurance, you can add on gadget cover.

-Admiral's gadget insurance pays up to £1,000 for any three gadgets that are lost, stolen or damaged in one trip.
-You won't be left twiddling your (tech-less) thumbs for long!
+Admiral's gadget travel insurance pays up to £1,500 for gadgets that are lost, stolen or damaged on your trip.